gerhardvanwyk/AsWall/README.md

 ## Idea 2.
 Software Alternatives that don't want to spy on you.
 What is the barrier to entry to use software in your private space that is by nature secure.
 Browser like Tor

+## Idea 3.
+Follow all the guidelines 'on the web' -- is this sustainalble